Last Updated on December 16, 2020 by Nancie

 They can be feisty too.
 I can usually tell when a neighborhood cat is around the brush pile.
 The little flock of sparrows sit at the top and scold him.

 Sparrows in my yard are mostly seasonal because unlike most birds, I only feed them seasonally.
 Why?
 Because my favorite sparrows, Dark-Eyed Juncos and White-Throated Sparrows, are only found in my area from mid-October to mid-April.
-After that, they migrate back north into Canada.
+After that, they migrate back north into Canada where they breed.

-Sparrows are mostly ground feeding birds.
-House Sparrows and some Chipping Sparrows will also eat from feeders.
-But in my yard, seeing other sparrows on one of the feeders is a rare event.
+While House Sparrows and some Chipping Sparrows will also eat from feeders, most sparrows are mostly ground feeding birds.
+In my yard, seeing other sparrows on one of the feeders is a rare event.
 And even the Chipping and House Sparrows seem to prefer seed on the ground.
 Occasionally a white-throat will pop up on a feeder to check things out and grab some seed.
-I’ve seen juncos do it a couple of times.
+I’ve seen juncos do it a couple of times over the years.

 But otherwise, sparrows are on the ground, doing their funny little hop back dance to expose hidden seed.
 So while I normally don’t spread seed on the ground, for this I make an exception.
 I do try to not go too crazy with it though.
 Most of what I toss out there is eaten within a day.
 (Seed on the ground, especially once it gets wet, can rot or get moldy.)